 The Eastern Treatment Plant is home to a large native bird population, including many species of regional, state and national significance.

-The plant provides habitat for large numbers of migratory waders.
-These birds arrive around August then leave for the northern hemisphere between February and May.
+The plant provides habitat for large numbers of migratory waders, which arrive around August and leave for the northern hemisphere between February and May.
 Some travel up to 24,000 kilometres a year.

 Birdlife Australia organises monthly bird surveys, typically held every fourth Sunday from 9am until early evening.
 Numbers are restricted and booking is essential – so keep an eye on their events calendar.